 One of my most popular articles of 2018 was the one on Enterprise Gamification – taking the concept of video games as inspiration for artists to reward their most loyal fans.
 What if the concept could also be applied in the world of venues and promoters?

-I predict that a major talent buyer (such as Live Nation) or venue is going to introduce a mobile app based on enterprise gamification concepts in an effort to crack down on ticket scalpers.
+I predict that a major talent buyer (such as Live Nation) or venue is going to introduce a mobile app based on enterprise gamification concepts in an effort to crackdown on ticket scalpers.

 Prediction #6: International border regulations are going to make it more difficult for emerging artists to tour outside their home countries.

-As many of you know, from reading my articles, watching my late show, or seeing pictures of me surrounded my snow, I live in Canada.
+As many of you know, from reading my articles, watching my late show, or seeing pictures of me surrounded by snow, I live in Canada.
 The combination of small population, long distances, and six months of snow makes it extremely difficult for Canadian artists to tour year-round within our borders, and it’s considered an inevitable part stardom to move to a warmer climate with a denser population.

 If you’ve been watching the news at all this year, you know that there are growing sentiments of “let’s take care of ourselves first” in many countries across the world.
 Going forward, some may not want to hand over work visas to foreign artists, preferring to foster their own music culture.